 1/3 c. mini chocolate chips, like Enjoy Life

-- In a food processor, combine all of the ingredients except for the chocolate chips.
+- For this No-Bake Bourbon Cookie Dough Squares Recipe, in a food processor, combine all of the ingredients except for the chocolate chips.
 Process the mixture, scraping the sides regularly to make sure everything is incorporated.
 You should process the dough for at least 3 minutes total until everything is perfectly smooth.

 - Stir in the chocolate chips by hand.